 - Line the bottom of a 22 cm / 9 inch Springform Pan with Baking Paper and grease the edges.

-- Firmly press the biscuit crumbs on the bottom of the pan then place in the fridge.
+- Firmly press the biscuit crumbs on the bottom of the prepared pan then place in the fridge.

 - Preheat your oven on 140°C/285°F.

 - In a large mixing bowl, mix together the Flour, Rolled Oats, Brown Sugar and Ground Cinnamon.
 Pour over the Melted Butter then mix with a spatula until you get large crumbs.
-Set aside.50 gr (1/3 cup) Plain / AP Flour, 50 gr (1/2 cup) Rolled Oats, 45 gr (4 tablespoons) Brown Sugar, 1 teaspoon Ground Cinnamon, 45 gr (3 tablespoons) Unsalted Butter
+Set aside.50 gr (1/3 cup) Plain / All-Purpose Flour, 50 gr (1/2 cup) Rolled Oats, 45 gr (4 tablespoons) Brown Sugar, 1 teaspoon Ground Cinnamon, 45 gr (3 tablespoons) Unsalted Butter

 Apple Cinnamon Cheesecake Filling